Skip to Content

 Motorcycle Accidents & Traumatic Brain Injuries

-• They are thrown from the bike and their head impacts the pavement or another object.
+• They are thrown from the bike, and their head strikes the pavement or another object

-• A violent blow to the head results in skull fragments causing brain tissue damage.
+• A violent blow to the head causes skull fractures or damage to brain tissue

-• Another vehicle or motorcycle impacts their head.
+• Another vehicle or motorcycle strikes their head

-If you are involved in a motorcycle crash, it is imperative to seek immediate medical attention.
-Be vigilant for the following symptoms, which might indicate a TBI:
+If you are involved in a motorcycle crash, it is important to seek immediate medical attention.
+Symptoms of a traumatic brain injury may not always be obvious right away.

 • Severe headaches